Seven Periods of Biblical History

 Stories about Abraham and his offspring include descriptions of desert places in the wilderness of Paran and Beersheva, located just slightly to the north and to the south of Tamar.
 For a period of time their descendents lived together as friends and neighbors, planting palm groves for shade, sharing food and family ties, or sipping water from the nearby spring at En Hatzeva.
 These and other Genesis stories provide the basis for the core monotheistic beliefs of Judaism, Christianity and Islam.

-Seven Historic Periods of Israel
+Seven Historical Periods of Israel